payes/mayastor-e2e/README.md

 On first checkout run `pre-commit install` this will enable running of pre-commit checks when committing changes.
 You may need to install `pre-commit` on the host system.

+## Version
+This version of the system/acceptance test suites expresses executable specifications applicable to the design behaviour of Mayastor release v0.8.1

 ## Directories
 * src - source for go tests
 * configurations - configuration for e2e platforms